FriendsOfCake/awesome-cakephp/README.md

 # Awesome CakePHP [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of amazingly awesome **CakePHP 5.x** plugins, resources and shiny things.
+> A curated list of CakePHP plugins, resources, and tools.

+[CakePHP](https://cakephp.org/) is a rapid development PHP framework that uses well-known design patterns like MVC and ORM.
+It provides a robust foundation for building web applications with conventions over configuration.

 If you are looking for previous CakePHP resources please visit:
 - the [CakePHP 2.x version](https://github.com/FriendsOfCake/awesome-cakephp/tree/cake2) of this awesome list